There is no need to stay grounded with Phillip Island flights and cruises making your stay a memorable one!

 The Kasey Lee is a 20 metre modern catamaran, with seating for 120 passengers in indoor and outdoor areas over two decks.

-The Kasey Lee now takes passengers on a wonderful full day cruise along the coast of Wilsons Promontory.
+The Kasey Lee or sister cruiser Brianna Lee take passengers on a wonderful full day cruise along the coast of Wilsons Promontory.

 During the winter whale watching cruises are becoming increasing popular.
 The cruise usually circumnavigates Phillip Island and sightings can include whales, dolphins, seals and albatross.